BEAST2-Dev/hmc/_pages/hmc/RateACPrior/index.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Rate A C Prior
+title: BEAST 2 Help Me Choose Rate AC Prior
 tags: []
 ---

-## Rate A C Prior
+## Rate AC Prior

-Produces prior (log) probability of value x.If x is multidimensional, the components of x are assumed to be independent, so the sum of log probabilities of all elements of x is returned as the prior.
+The rate AC parameter of the GTR model (Tavaré, 1986) represents how large transversion rate A <-> C is when all transversion rates are set to 1.
+Since this is a rate parameter, a distribution with a range from 0 upwards is appropriate.

+## References

+Tavaré S. Some probabilistic and statistical problems in the analysis of DNA sequences.
+Lectures on mathematics in the life sciences.
+1986 Dec 31;17(2):57-86.